harricHe/Plazza/README.md

 ## How to Use

-If you launch the program without arguments, you will have this following message:

-> Usage : ./plazza <time multiplier> <cooks per kitchen> <fridge refresh speed>
+The program take three arguments:

-The time multiplier: a multiplier for the cooking time.
+- The time multiplier: a multiplier for the cooking time.
+- cooks by kitchen
+- fridge refresh speed

 ### Commands

 After launch, you can command a pizza (or hamburger) by the following syntax

+### Simple command

 > TYPE SIZE NUMBER [;...]

 > - TYPE =
 > - SIZE = S|M|L|XL|XXL
-> NUMBER = x[1..9][0..9]
+> - NUMBER = x[1..9][0..9]

 #### example